containrrr/watchtower/docs/private-registries.md

 `<REGISTRY_NAME>` needs to be replaced by the name of your private registry (e.g., `my-private-registry.example.org`)

+!!! important "Using private images on docker hub"
+    When using private images on docker hub, the containers beeing watched needs to use the full image name, including the repository prefix `index.docker.io`.
+    So instead of
+    ```
+    docker run -d myuser/myimage
+    ```
+    you would run it as
+    ```
+    docker run -d index.docker.io/myuser/myimage
+    ```

 The required `auth` string can be generated as follows:

 ```bash